Budgie Parakeet Food and Feeding Recommendations

 - Zucchini

-Buy organic and/or pesticide-free and fresh (raw) or thawed frozen, NOT cooked or canned.
-Feed in small amounts and less often because fruit contains mostly sugar and water.
+Feed fruit in small amounts and less often than vegetables because fruit contains mostly sugar and water.
+Buy fresh or frozen organic, pesticide-free produce.
+Do NOT used cooked or canned fruit.
 Don’t include the fruit seeds or pits because they contain trace amounts of Cyanide.

 - Apple